The year is wrapping up quickly so I thought I’d post my favorite fun things to do on the last day of school!

 As the school year winds down, it is sometimes difficult to keep teaching to the last minute when you already have exhausted all of your resources a few weeks before school is over!
 It is also a challenge to keep students engaged in the lessons especially when their minds are already wandering to thoughts of their next summer trip.

 But there’s no reason that the remaining days of school can’t be exciting as well as meaningful and memorable.
 This is the time to recognize students accomplishments, reminisce fond memories and measure how much each individual has grown – including you, the teacher!

-Here are some fun things to do on the last day of school that are both old and new for how to end the year right and with a loud bang!
+Here are some fun things to do on the last day of school that are both old and new for how to end the year right and with bang!

 1. The Year In Review

 Students reflect on the past year by making a newspaper called The Year In Review.
 Topics for articles can include interesting things that happened in the classroom or school.
 They highlight the highs and even the lows allowing them to relive all their favorite memories throughout the year.